anngroong/podcasts/content/blog/20240402-01-Interview-Markus-Ritter-EU-Monitoring-Mission-Armenia-EUMA.md

 more detail on that specific incident and whether you were indeed targeted or not, and why there's a discrepancy between the Armenian government and your report?

-**Ritter**: Okay, first it was not on the 25th, but on the 15th, because I know this by cause, I have so often now been asked about this incident that if you awake me in the night, I can tell you exactly what happened.
+**Ritter**: Okay, first it was not on the 25th, but on the 15th, because I know this because, I have so often now been asked about this incident that if you awake me in the night, I can tell you exactly what happened.
 I would say that it's the most interesting, but first and at all, we never had been targeted or attacked by Azerbaijan.

 What happened on that day is that we have been on an escorted patrol in the east of Sotk, and around noon, we were in an area where there was an exchange of fire between Armenians and Azerbaijanis.
 The patrol leader called me and said, we are here at the moment, and there's an active shooting.

 Should we stay and witness or should we leave?
 I asked them, are you under attack or not?
 He said, no, we are not under attack.
 Good.
 Then I say, stay.
 Then we will report tonight to Brussels that there was a shooting incident.
 Good.

 After one hour, they told us they will continue now this patrol.
 I said, okay, do it.
 They go somewhere else, and please come in later in the late afternoon to make.
 I want to have all the knowledge.
 We want to make a special report because it was one of our rare situations when we really were eye-witnessing from not too far away what's going on.

-Around 15:00, I suddenly my phone, all my phone started ringing in all of my staff members, and we got calls from Europe, from the media, from the embassies, how we heard you are under attack.
+Around 15:00, I suddenly my phone, all my phones started ringing in all of my staff members, and we got calls from Europe, from the media, from the embassies, how we heard you are under attack.
 What happened?
 I said, no, we are not under attack.
 I sent an email to all the embassies here, that we have been in an area where there was shooting, and that, yes, the shooting took place, but not against us.
 But this did not stop.
 It got more and more and more because then we heard